Frequently Asked Questions

 Kindergarten

 Some of our Arizona campuses offer both half-day and full-day options for kindergarten.
 Our half-day kindergarten program includes all core classes (Math, Language & Literacy, Civics/History/Science) plus a daily Movement class.
 In addition to these classes, students in our full-day kindergarten program also study enrichment subjects such as Music, Art, Drama, Engineering, and Mandarin.
-Full-day students have lunch and snack breaks throughout the day, as well as three recess blocks.
+Full-day students have lunch and snack breaks throughout the day, as well as two recess blocks.
 Each program has two teachers in the classroom.

 Each kindergarten class has a Lead Kindergarten Teacher who is an expert in early education and a Kindergarten Teaching Fellow who assists with all aspects of lessons and learning.
 Our Lead Kindergarten Teachers and Teaching Fellows work collaboratively to co-teach all the core subjects.
 Students in our full-day kindergarten program also meet with Subject Expert Teachers (SETs) for certain enrichment courses.

-Kindergarten age requirements vary from state to state.
 In Arizona, your child must be 5 years old before September 1 of the year in which they wish to start kindergarten.
-If your child does not meet the standard age cutoff but will be turning 5 years old on or after September 1 but on or before December 31, you may apply for early admission.
-In Louisiana, your child must be 5 years old on or before September 30.
-Louisiana does not offer early admission for children who do not meet the age cutoff.
+If your child does not meet the standard age cutoff but will be turning 5 years old before December 31, you may apply for early kindergarten admission.

 College Preparation